r3c/cottle/docs/page/02-language.rst

     {["key1": "value1", "key2": "value2"]}
     {["map", "with", "numeric", "keys"]}

 When declaring a constant map without keys, numeric increasing keys (starting at index 0) are implied.
-Also remember that both keys and values can be of any value type (numbers, strings, other nested maps...).
+Also remember that both keys and values can be of any value type (numbers, strings, other nested maps, etc.).

 .. note::